 eCard Festivity Competition - Annually, the office engages in an e-card Festivity Competition to reduce the use of sending paper cards to clients during the holiday season.
 The competition has been held amongst the children of the staff at the office as well as at the Arthur Smith Primary School.

 KPMG Barbados is the major sponsor of the event which focuses on highlighting the talents of performers from the community.
-KPMG also arranged for children from the Nightengale Children’s Home to attend the concert.
+In 2015, KPMG also arranged for children from the Nightengale Children’s Home to attend the concert.
 Gifts are provided to all children who attended by the KPMG Elves.